 Conceived long before the cloud computing era, they were never intended to support the volume, variety, or velocity of data hitting them today.
 They have not evolved to address the needs of always-on, globally-distributed deployments, and they also are not sufficiently agile to keep pace with modern digital product development and release cycles.

 As a result, established banks have struggled to offer the frictionless and personalized digital experiences of fintech startups.

-The business implications are sobering. in the loan origination business, conducted by Fintech Futures and MongoDB, 43% of respondents said a poor digital experience was their primary challenge in acquiring and retaining customers, while 34% cited a lack of personalized offerings.
+The business implications are sobering.
+In a survey of banking executives in the loan origination business, conducted by Fintech Futures and MongoDB, 43% of respondents said a poor digital experience was their primary challenge in acquiring and retaining customers, while 34% cited a lack of personalized offerings.